 Nationwide pro bono assistance program entry - National Clearinghouse

-Acceptance into a regional program requires each potential pro bono client to be screened for certain criteria.
-The clearinghouse portal will require you to provide contact information and answer FCBA a few questions to determine your potential eligibility for the program.
+Acceptance into a regional pro bono program requires each potential pro bono client to be screened for certain criteria.
+The clearinghouse portal will require you to provide contact information and answer a few questions to determine eligibility for the program.
 It also will require you to provide basic information about your invention, including a brief description, to help in the referral process.
 Should your application pass the first level of screening at the National Clearinghouse, it will be forwarded to the appropriate regional program.
 All following correspondence will come from the regional program.